oceanprotocol-archive/dev-ocean/doc/development/python-developer-guide.md

 [conda-forge](https://anaconda.org/conda-forge) as well, many packages have been migrated by the community.

+To work with conda environments, use the `conda env` command i.e.;
+`conda env list` to list all environments on the machine `conda env create --name myname --file environment.yml` to create a new env from .yml `conda env update --file environment.yml` to update an existing env from .yml

 #### Create environment file
 Conda uses a YAML file to specify environment dependencies, similar to pip `requirements.txt`.